yakun344/Will-sNote/operating-system/virtual-memory.md

 * A frame is a unit of memory in the OS;
 * A page is a unit of memory  in the process;
 * Memory mapping associates (os) frames with (process) pages;
+* The OS has to maintain data on what gets mapped where;